UN agency: Iran violating all restrictions of nuclear deal

 The U.S. pulled out of the deal unilaterally in 2018.

-The International Atomic Energy Agency reported that Iran has also been continuing to enrich uranium to a purity of 4.5%, higher than the 3.67% allowed under the JCPOA.
+The IAEA reported that Iran has also been continuing to enrich uranium to a purity of 4.5%, higher than the 3.67% allowed under the JCPOA.
+It is also above the pact’s limitations on heavy water.

 The nuclear deal promised Iran economic incentives in return for the curbs on its nuclear program.
 Since President Donald Trump pulled the U.S. out of the deal, Iran has been slowly violating the restrictions.

+The ultimate goal of the JCPOA is to prevent Iran from developing a nuclear bomb — something that Tehran says it does not want to do.
+It has been open about the violations and continues to allow IAEA inspectors access to its facilities to monitor their operations.

-It is now in violation of all restrictions outlined by the JCPOA, which Tehran says it hopes will pressure the other nations involved to increase economic incentives to make up for hard-hitting sanctions imposed by Washington after the U.S. withdrew.
+It is now in violation of all restrictions outlined by the JCPOA, which Tehran says it hopes will pressure the other nations involved to increase economic incentives to make up for hard-hitting sanctions imposed by Washington after the U.S. withdrawal.

+Though Iran has been hard hit by the new coronavirus pandemic, the IAEA said it has maintained its verification and monitoring activities in the country, primarily by chartering aircraft to fly inspectors to and from Iran.

+It cited “exceptional cooperation” from authorities in Austria, where it is based, and Iran in facilitating the operation.